 “Classic.
 One of Audrey’s most recognizable features are her striking brows—obviously something I notice!
 I love how they define and add such expression to her face.
 She was the epitome of a natural beauty—and proves you always have to take care of your skin!”

-Photographer Justin Coit shot Collins in LA last week and the actress was having a ball on the press tour for Mortal Instruments: “I love changing my look so much,” she says, attributing her newfound love of a bold lip to makeup artist Kayleen McAdams.
-“That’s the point of photo shoots—I want to play dress up!”
+Photographer Justin Coit shot Collins in L.A. last week, and the actress was having a ball on the press tour for Mortal Instruments: “I love changing my look so much,” she says, attributing her newfound love for a bold lip to makeup artist Kayleen McAdams.
+“That’s the point of photo shoots—I want to play dress-up!”

-When hairstylist Mara Roszak threw Collins' hair up into a loose bun, everyone on set thought she resembled Victoria Beckham.
+When hairstylist Mara Roszak threw Collins’s hair up into a loose bun, everyone on set thought she resembled Victoria Beckham.
 But Collins?
 One look at the monitor and she exclaimed, “I’m my mom!”

 “Her punk V Magazine shoot was epic.
-She always has this utterly classic vibe about her, even when decked out in studs and chains with a mowhak.
-When Natalie shaved her head she still looked feminine and beautiful.”
+She always has this utterly classic vibe about her, even when decked out in studs and chains with a mohawk.
+When Natalie shaved her head, she still looked feminine and beautiful.”

 After seeing her hair pulled back, we couldn’t let Collins leave without asking if she’d ever go short, like really short.
 “Yes.
 Totally,” she says.
-“When I got back from shooting Mortal Instruments in Dublin, I asked Mara to do something to my hair and now it’s shorter, a little above my shoulders.
-I want it tousled and messy, but cool and straight—she’s amazing like that.
+“When I got back from shooting Mortal Instruments in Dublin, I asked Mara to do something to my hair, and now it’s shorter, a little above my shoulders.
+I want it tousled and messy but cool and straight—she’s amazing like that.
 I would for sure cut my hair short.”
-She says, however, that'd it have to be for a role.
-Hear that directors?
+She says, however, that it’d have to be for a role.
+Hear that, directors?